Overland Park Water Quality at a Glance

 Why does my water sometimes taste or smell different?

-Seasonal taste and odor changes can occur due to natural factors:
+Seasonal taste and odour changes can occur due to natural factors:

 1. Seasonal cycling: Warmer weather and rainfall can cause “turnover” in source waters, bringing up naturally occurring organic compounds from river sediments

-2. Algae blooms: Natural seasonal algae growth in source waters can temporarily affect taste and odor, though water remains safe
+2. Algae blooms: Natural seasonal algae growth in source waters can temporarily affect taste and odour, though water remains safe to drink

-3. Temperature variations: Spring and fall temperature changes can cause natural variations in source water quality
+3. Temperature variations: Spring and autumn temperature changes can cause natural variations in source water quality

-WaterOne monitors these seasonal variations and confirms water safety during any taste or odor events.
-If concerns persist, contact WaterOne Customer Service at 913-895-1800 for assistance.
+WaterOne monitors these seasonal variations and confirms water safety during any taste or odour events.
+If concerns persist, contact WaterOne Customer Service at 913-895-1800.
+For real-time alerts, check our water quality news feed.

 Does WaterOne test for PFAS and emerging contaminants?